 You’re a successful web developer, freelancing in the USA.
 A distressed real-estate agency contacts you: they need a website to showcase their luxury chalets in the Colorado mountains, and they need it fast!
 They don’t know much about website administration, but they need to be able to update the site themselves on a regular basis.

 You’ll need to analyze the client’s requirements and find appropriate solutions.
 How can you make the site easy to administer, yet agreeable to navigate for end users, whilst also creating a feeling of ‘luxury’?
 Ask yourself how you can best meet the customer’s needs using the tools at hand.
 Will you use HTML, CSS, a content management system or a bit of each?
-This is one of the first projects set for the degree and it shows how you can be operational even at the beginning of your path.
+This is one of the first projects set for the diploma and it shows how you can be operational even at the beginning of your path.

 When you’ve finished, you’ll present the website to a mentor via video conference.
 You’ll answer their questions about the website as if they were the client, explaining the choices you have made and how they can use the website.
 The last five minutes will be a real mentor-student discussion about the project.